betrayal bible verses about backstabbing

 The Bible has plenty of wise counsel to offer when we are struggling with broken trust and deceitfulness.
 Proverbs 11:3 says, “The integrity of the upright guides them, but the crookedness of the treacherous destroys them.”
 This verse reminds us that deceitfulness will eventually lead to destruction, and it is far better to live in integrity than to be deceitful.

-See also bible good verses
+See also anxiety bible verses

 Proverbs 12:22 says, “Lying lips are an abomination to the Lord, but those who act faithfully are His delight.”
 This verse encourages us to strive for faithfulness in our relationships and actions; when we tell lies we will only bring disgrace upon ourselves.